tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 Refer to the CPU Frequency Scaling for more information.

-> Problems with Availability to Only One User at a Time
+> Problems with availability to only one user at a time

 You might find that only one user can use the dmixer at a time.
 This is probably ok for most, but for those who run mpd as a separate user this